open/close all folders

 - Bare-Fisted Monk: Her national kung-fu tournament level fighting skills go well with a power that works with unarmed strikes.

 - Gathering Steam: With every unarmed strike to a living target she deals, her personal force field increases in durability and brightness, and her strikes gain the power of every strike she dealt before.
-By the end of long engagements, she can be glowing like a star and hitting like a steamroller.
+By the end of long engagements, she can be glowing like a star, tanking like a champion and hitting like a steamroller.

 - Screw This, I'm Outta Here!: Managed to move to New Zealand before the revolution turned China into the Chinese Union Imperial.